webyneter/python-humble-utils/docs/developing-locally.rst

 Updating Requirements
 ~~~~~~~~~~~~~~~~~~~~~

-Project requirements must be declared and pinned in the appropriate ``./requirements/*.txt`` files.
+Project requirements must be declared and pinned in ``requirements.txt``.

 To install/upgrade/uninstall dependencies into/in/from the environment::